Tropical Storm Nate to drench Nicaragua, threaten Gulf Coast

-MEXICO CITY (AP) — Tropical Storm Nate formed off the coast of Nicaragua on Thursday and it was expected to drench parts of Central America and Mexico before potentially hitting the U.S. Gulf Coast as a hurricane over the weekend.
+MANAGUA, Nicaragua (AP) — Tropical Storm Nate formed off the coast of Nicaragua on Thursday and was being blamed for seven deaths in Central America as it spun north toward a potential landfall on the U.S. Gulf Coast as a hurricane over the weekend.

 The U.S. National Hurricane Center said the storm could cause dangerous flooding by dumping as much as 15 to 20 inches (38 to 50 centimeters) of rain on Nicaragua, with higher accumulations in a few places.

-It had maximum sustained winds of 40 mph (65 kph) Thursday morning and was likely to strengthen over the northwestern Caribbean Sea Thursday night and Friday.
+It had maximum sustained winds of 40 mph (65 kph) at midday Thursday and was likely to strengthen over the northwestern Caribbean Sea Thursday night and Friday.

-The storm was centered about 10 miles (15 kilometers) south Puerto Cabezas, Nicaragua, and was moving northwest near 8 mph (13 kph).
+The storm was centered about 50 miles (80 kilometers) northwest of Puerto Cabezas, Nicaragua, and was moving northwest near 9 mph (15 kph).

+Nate was fueling heavy rains across much of a region already soaked by torrential rains.

+In Nicaragua, its arrival followed two weeks of near constant rain that had left the ground saturated and rivers swollen.
+Authorities placed the whole country on alert and warned of flooding and landslides.

+Two other men drowned — one in the Carazo area south of Managua and the other in the Coco river near the border with Honduras.
+The government closed schools along the Caribbean coast.

+Costa Rica’s President Luis Guillermo Solis blamed two deaths in that country on the storm.
+Flooding drove 5,000 residents into emergency shelters.

-The forecast track showed it could brush across the tip of Mexico’s Yucatan Peninsula late Friday night and then hit the U.S. Gulf Coast as a hurricane by Sunday morning.
+The forecast track showed the storm could brush across the tip of Mexico’s Yucatan Peninsula late Friday night and then hit the U.S. Gulf Coast as a hurricane by Sunday morning.
+Forecasters said hurricane conditions were possible in Mexico Friday night.

 In the Pacific, former Tropical Storm Ramon dissipated off the southwestern coast of Mexico.